manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 ## HTTP

-Via HTTP JSON iterface query result is sent as a JSON document.
+Via the HTTP JSON interface, the query result is sent as a JSON document.
 Example:

 ```json
 {